houndci/hound/CONTRIBUTING.md

 1. After cloning the repository, run the setup script: `./bin/setup`

-1. Make sure that postgres, and redis, are both installed and running locally.
+1. Make sure that Postgres, and Redis, are both installed and running locally.

 1. Log into your GitHub account and go to your [developer application settings].